BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 4.9 =
+Versions prior to 3.6 must be updated. v4.9 corrects evaluation of shortcode paramters for correct implementation of "popup" parameter functionality

 = 4.8 =
 Versions prior to 3.6 must be updated. v4.8 adds a parameter "popup" to the [bibleget] shortcode, to allow hiding the contents of the bible quote and show it only on click in a popup